The perturbative vacua in string geometry theory: Potential for string backgrounds

 \section{Potential for string backgrounds}

-In this section, we will obtain a potential for string backgrounds by substituting the string background configurations identified in the previous section into the classical potential in string geometry theory.
-One can compare the energies of semi-stable vacua by using this potential because string geometry theory possesses all order information of string coupling even in the classical level of string geometry theory as one can see in the previous sections.
+In this section, we will obtain a potential for string backgrounds by substituting the perturbative vacua identified in the previous section into the ``classical'' potential in string geometry theory.
+One can compare the energies of semi-stable vacua by using this potential, because string geometry theory possesses all order information of string coupling even in the ``classical'' level of string geometry theory as one can see in the previous sections, and the non-renormalization theorem in string geometry theory states that there is no ``loop'' correction \cite{Sato:2025wfc}.

-First of all, in order to obtain a potential for the Lorentzian string backgrounds, we also perform the double Wick rotation on the Euclidean action (\ref{eq:Lag_tildephipp_L0L2_1}) and obtain a Lorentzian action $S_L$.

-In the previous section, we derived the path-integrals of perturbative strings on string backgrounds from the fluctuations around the string background configurations, which include the general string backgrounds $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\Phi(x)$.
+In the previous section, we derived the path-integrals of perturbative strings on string backgrounds from the fluctuations around the perturbative vacua, which include the general string backgrounds $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\Phi(x)$.
 Under the normalization (\ref{normal}) and the shift (\ref{shift}) of the fluctuation in this derivation, the background (\ref{eq:sec3_backgrounds}) and (\ref{eq:sec3_condition2}) becomes

-which is the explicit form of the string background configurations.
-By substituting these string background configurations into the classical potential of string geometry theory, we obtain a potential restricted to the string background.
-We call it a potential for string backgrounds $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\Phi(x)$ because it is independent of the string geometry time $\bar{\tau}$ and also the time in the four dimensions when we impose Poincar$\acute{\mbox{e}}$ invariance in the four dimensions in order to consider the standard model of particle physics and its corrections.
-This potential $V_{\rm string}$ is also given by $V_{\rm string}= -S^{(0)}_L$, where
+which is the explicit form of the perturbative vacua.
+By substituting these perturbative vacua into the ``classical'' potential of string geometry theory, we obtain a potential restricted to the string background.
+We call it a potential for string backgrounds $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\Phi(x)$ because it is independent of the string geometry time $\bar{\tau}$.
+This potential $V_{\rm string}$ is also given by $V_{\rm string}= -S^{(0)}$, where

-which is obtained if the fluctuations are turned off in the action of the fluctuations around the string background configurations (\ref{eq:Lag_tildephipp_L0L2_1}), because $S^{(0)}_L$ is independent of the string geometry time $\bar{\tau}$.
+which is obtained if the fluctuations are turned off in (\ref{eq:Lag_tildephipp_L0L2_1}), because $S^{(0)}$ is independent of the string geometry time $\bar{\tau}$.